archived former site

 Mission Statement

-The Mission of the Gomez Foundation for Mill House is to preserve the historic Mill House and historic site; to make the public aware of the long history and role of American Jews as pioneers, predating the Revolution by many decades.
+The Mission of the Gomez Foundation for Mill House is to preserve the historic Mill House and historic site; to make the public aware of the long history and role of American Jews as pioneers predating the Revolution by many decades, and to inform the public about the contributions Gomez Mill House owners made to society.

 The Story of Gomez Mill House